 Heating and hot water

 Heating and hot water is distributed in your home via the heat interface unit (HIU), which is located in your Utility Cupboard.
+Image of the HIU below.

 Hot water is produced by the HIU on demand.